chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 # NFS Examples

-This document defines new protocol elements that any RPC consumer can employ.
-This section presents examples of how a commonly-used RPC consumer, NFS, can make use of these new pseudo-flavors.
+This section presents examples of how a commonly-used Upper-Layer Protocol (NFS) can make use of these pseudo-flavors.

 ## Network File System version 3